ImtiazVision/Being-an-Effective-Team-Member/README.md

 Professionalism is the impression we create and how our colleagues represent us to others.
 It is contingent upon our competence and accomplishment of tasks, as well as our demeanor.

+### Strategy

+Ideal colleagues tackle each endeavor with a long-term perspective in mind.